Engine housing -POLINI diaphragm intake- Vespa PX125/150 Elestart and Motovespa PX125/150 Iris, 125/150 CL

 Material and manufacturing quality

-The motor housings are cast from a high-quality aluminium alloy Al Si10 Mg T6 using the permanent mould process, followed by heat treatment to optimize the mechanical properties.
+The motor housings are cast from a high-quality aluminum alloy Al Si10 Mg T6 using the permanent mold process.
+Heat treatment is then carried out to optimize the mechanical properties.

 Light metal alloy Al Si10 Mg T6 for high strength with moderate weight.